 Diane gets especially close to Marlene.
 She introduces herself as Helene and says she’s a writer whose come to Evian to finish writing a book.
 Here her game plan seems to get muddied as her fascination for the couple grows.
 We’re never really sure how she plans on getting to the truth or what she’ll do once she has.
 All we know is that husband Simon is concerned for her state of mind.

 The premise may sound like your standard revenge potboiler, but anyone familiar with writer/director Frederic Mermoud’s work on the French TV series The Returned will know he’s more concerned with the psychology of his characters than the mechanics of the plot.
 In this sense, he succeeds in developing Diane, especially, into a fully rounded, complex personality.

 Given the locations, its no surprise that Moka is ravishing to the eye.
-Lake Geneva, which separates the two towns at the centre of the story, acts as a visual metaphor – it’s cool surface belying a dark undertow.
+Lake Geneva, which separates the two towns where the action takes place, acts as a visual metaphor – it’s cool surface belying a dark undertow.
 And the score, by Christian Garcia and Gregoire Hetzel, is equally elegant and seductive, with a bit of Beethoven and Rieding justifiably included given the deceased son’s musical background.

 Moka, the title refers to the colour of the car at the centre of the story, is an engrossing tale, exceedingly well acted, and with a highly rewarding denouement.

-Moka is currently available to view online at My French Film Festival
+Moka is currently screening at the Alliance Francaise French Film Festival